 An alternative theory suggests that the best growth occurs with time under tension.
 Also, this shows that muscle growth is optimized by performing more reps and focusing on the “pump” of weightlifting.

 Both theories are accurate in their own right.
 For example, lifting only with low reps and heavyweight increases your burst strength by focusing on fast-twitch muscle fibers.
 Alternatively, high reps with lighter weights increase your slow-twitch muscle fibers.

 To get maximum results, we recommend doing both.
 You should incorporate heavy lifts at 3-6 reps, medium lifts at 8-10 reps, and light lifts at 12-15 reps.
 You can also use various burnout methods, such as pyramids and drop sets.

 10. Focus on your weaknesses, not your strengths, because your weaknesses will take you down.

-One of the biggest mistakes beginner bodybuilders make is spending too much time on the lifts that please them.
+One of beginner bodybuilders’ biggest mistakes is spending too much time on the lifts that please them.
 These are the lifts that they’re good at or make them feel good about themselves.
 Traditionally, newbies focus on upper body lifts and work their legs as an afterthought.

 However, focusing on your strengths and not addressing your weaknesses can lead to significant asymmetries and imbalances.
 For example, you don’t want a stacked upper body with little chicken legs.
 Also, this is where the famous saying “friends don’t let friends skip leg day” comes from.

 Correct your weaknesses and asymmetries quickly.

-If you struggle with specific exercises (upper body or lower body), you need to put more effort into the associated muscle groups.
+If you struggle with specific exercises (upper body or lower body), you must put more effort into the associated muscle groups.
 Often, these problems come down to core strength or stability muscles.

 You can improve muscle symmetry, stability, and overall strength by making free weights the staple of your programming.
 Also, machines and cables are excellent for adding variety to your workouts.
 However, they don’t make your stability or core muscles work to maintain balance.

 Relying too heavily on machines will lead to a lack of functional strength, symmetry, and stability.